Ircama/osm-carto-tutorials/pages/80_git-workflow.md

 The following are useful monitoring elements offered by GitHub Desktop (the Windows/Mac sowtware provided by GitHub):

 * [Comparison graph](https://help.github.com/desktop/guides/contributing/about-the-comparison-graph/)
-  You can easily monitor whether you are at the same level of gravitystorm:master, whether you branch might need a rebase, etc.
+  You can easily monitor whether you are at the same level of upstream:master, whether you branch might need a rebase, etc.

 * [PowerShell-based Git Shell](https://git-scm.com/book/it/v2/Git-in-Other-Environments-Git-in-Powershell) that comes with GitHub Desktop.
   It exploits [posh-git](https://github.com/dahlbyk/posh-git#posh-git).